-In respect of trade and other receivables and amount due from a related party, individual credit evaluations are performed on all customers requiring credit over a certain amount.
+In respect of trade and other receivables, individual credit evaluations are performed on all customers requiring credit over a certain amount.
 Ongoing evaluations are performed on monthly basis.
 For receivables with balances that are more than 3 months overdue, further credit will only be granted under management's approval, otherwise, the customers are requested to settle all outstanding balances before any further credit is granted.
-Normally, the Group does not obtain collateral from customers except for those mentioned below, however the Group has purchased credit insurance for certain customers.
+Normally, the Group does not obtain collateral from customers except for those mentioned below, however the Group has arranged credit insurance coverage for certain customers.